-Military to Civilian Resumes
+Are Military Resumes Different?

 Military (federal) resumes have undergone major changes over the last decade.
 Applying for federal jobs before the millennium would entail a five or more page resume filled with lengthy job descriptions to try and account for everything.

 Why Not Include Everything?

 The challenge is to be able to create a compelling two-page document that encompasses the value that you bring above and beyond a job description.
 Anyone can search the internet or call a military base to find out the duties of a Security Forces Captain or an Aircraft Maintenance Superintendent, but what is it that separates you from the pack?

 The Best Strategy

 You can bet that these HR clerks sift through hundreds of resumes each day to try and find the best candidate.
 What would compel them to forward your resume up the chain for further consideration?
 Do you think a resume that simply regurgitates all of the job descriptions is of any real value to them besides that it will pull up in their applicant tracking systems?

 See if if your resume is ready for the civilian world with our free resume review!